Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 ---

-name: deployment
+name: staging-workflow

-description: Deployment procedures for our infrastructure
+description: Custom staging deployment workflow for our infrastructure

 model: sonnet